Sfeir/devfest_mlops/README.md

 ## Objectives

-The objective of this lab is to run a training pipeline in vertexAI, create an endpoint, deploy a model and deploy a monitoring job.
+The objective of this lab is to run a training pipeline in VertexAI, create an endpoint, deploy a model and deploy a monitoring job.
 We use tensorflow extended (tfx) as a framework to achieve our goal.

-During this lab, you will design components for vertexAI integrating custom tensorflow code.
+During this lab, you will design components for VertexAI integrating custom tensorflow code.
 This will allow you to later be able to handle training, deploying and monitoring models on your own, on a scalable and highly available platform.